 Howdy Rowdy Bash

 UTSA’s Homecoming began in 1985 to allow students and alumni to share in the excitement of supporting the Roadrunners.
 The golf cart parade and the selection of Mr. and Ms. UTSA and family weekend are just some of the activities that take place during this week.
-It also features the newest tradition at UTSA, the Rowdy Rampage Fireworks Spectacular.
-The Rowdy Rampage is a concert, sprit rally, and fireworks display.
+The Rowdy Rampage is a concert, spirit rally, and fireworks display.

-Pronounced “Ni-Ootsa”, is a Pre-Fiesta event that has become a Downtown Campus tradition.
-One of the first large events ever held at the Downtown Campus in 1999, NIUTSA has evolved into a family-friendly event featuring live jazz bands, inflatable games, novelty itmes, crafts, and food!
+Pronounced “Ni-Ootsa,” NIUTSA is a Pre-Fiesta event that has become a Downtown Campus tradition.
+One of the first large events ever held at the Downtown Campus in 1999, NIUTSA has evolved into a family-friendly event featuring live jazz bands, inflatable games, novelty items, crafts, and food!
 NIUTSA is free and open to the entire UTSA community.
-Bring the kids, bring the entire family!
-Bring your lawn chairs, bring your blankets!
-Come to relax and enjoy some great jazz music!
+Families are welcome to bring blankets and lawn chairs in order to relax and enjoy some great jazz music!

 Roadrunner Camp is a two-day leadership and social retreat for freshmen held the week before the fall semester begins.
 Students sign up for Camp during their Roadrunner Roundup Program.
 The camp has grown from 65 students in 1993 to over 250 students to date.
 Roadrunner Camp is one of UTSA’s strongest traditions for new students.